gautamop01/CS331-Machine-Learning/README.md

 # CS331-Machine-Learning

 # LAB 1
-Make Forward and Backward Pass
+Forward and Backward Pass and after that do comparison

 # LAB 2
 1) Choose Y = ax + b + N(0,1)  # Choose Noise which have mean = 0 and variance 1